Breakthrough/PySceneDetect/docs/cli.rst

   Default: ``True``

+.. option:: --min-out-length TIMECODE

+  Minimum time spent faded out before a cut is allowed.
+Ignores shorter fades even when the minimum scene length is met.
+Also applies to a final fade-out, including the last processed frame.
+Zero allows fades of any duration.
+TIMECODE can be specified in frames (4), seconds with an `s` suffix (0.4s), or timecode (00:00:00.400).

+  Default: ``0``

 .. option:: -m TIMECODE, --min-scene-len TIMECODE

   Minimum length of any scene.
 Overrides global option :option:`-m/--min-scene-len <scenedetect -m>`.
 TIMECODE can be specified in frames (-m 100), in seconds with `s` suffix (-m 3.5s), or timecode (-m 00:01:52.778).